 Beyond the bridge near the White Mill I noticed some activity on a tower above the covered walkway that goes across the river.
 On top of the tower was an osprey, having just landed in a nest built there.
 Shortly afterwards another osprey came and landed in the nest with some new sticks for the nest.
 They are awesome birds of prey and look majestic as they fly and land.

 Moving from "majestic" to "dainty," I'm not sure how long the damselflies will be about, but they seemed plentiful this morning.
 I saw some very small blue and brown and black damselflies resting on the leaves along the trail.
 Nearly every bush we came to from the Union Street Bridge to the bridge going over to the train station held several of these lovely creatures flying around and landing gently.
 The bees were plentiful in the flowers with some individual flowers containing more than one bee.
-I have noticed that some of the bees will circle their bodies around the bottom of the flower and just lie there for minutes.

 There was also a beautiful blue flower (shown above) that I hadn't seen before.
 It was very small but attractive with the yellow and green surroundings.